shushuzh/ES_highD/README.md

 ## Demonstrations
 ### Simulations
 To understand how to use the functions for simulations, refer to "Simulation/simulation_final.R".
-This folder also contains the results obtained from 500 replications of the simulations.
+This folder also contains the results (csv files) obtained from 500 replications of the simulations.
+The results are analyzed in "Simulation/Processing Simulation Results.ipynb".

 ### Data Applications
 For practical applications, we analyze data from the National Health and Nutrition Examination Survey(NHANES) for the years 2017 to 2020 (https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2017-2020).
 Our study focuses on examining health disparities in high cotinine values among different ethnic groups.